KeithPatarroyo/galapagos-project/content/external/index.md

 - Tishby, N.; Zaslavsky, N. Deep learning, and the information bottleneck principle.
 In Proceedings of the 2015 IEEE Information Theory Workshop (ITW), Jerusalem, Israel, 26 April–1 May 2015; pp. 1–5.
 - Ha, David, and Yujin Tang.
 "Collective Intelligence for Deep Learning: A Survey of Recent Developments." arXiv preprint arXiv:2111.14377 (2021).
 - Risi, S. The Future of Artificial Intelligence is Self-Organizing and Self-Assembling. https://sebastianrisi.com/self_assembling_ai/
+- Mahadevan, Sridhar.
+"Imagination machines: A new challenge for artificial intelligence."
+Proceedings of the AAAI Conference on Artificial Intelligence.
+Vol. 32.
+No. 1.
+2018.
 ## Compilers and Self-Replicating Programs
 - Thompson, Ken.
 "Reflections on trusting trust."
 ACM Turing award lectures.
 2007.
 1983.
 - Aho, Alfred V., Ravi Sethi, and Jeffrey D. Ullman.
 "Compilers, principles, techniques."
 Addison wesley 7.8 (1986): 9.